phungdiep1997/xxx/05_lecture.rst

 ---

 - Like list, but uniq items.

+- Let everyone enter ``{0, 1, 2, 8, 1000}``, is the result same on all machines?
-- Unordered, so there is no indexing
+  -> Set is unordered, so there is no indexing.
+- It is unordered, NOT random, random is different order every time on same machine
 - Use set to ``-``
 - Convert a list to a set
 - dict.keys() are a set
+- Key cannot be mutable, e.g List.
+- `hash(all data type)` to see

 Compare with is and ==
 ----------------------